A light- and heat-seeking vine-inspired robot with material-level responsiveness: Semi-empirical Model

+In this section, we present the analytical component of the model, which predicts the static pose of the robot given the force-contraction ratio relationship of each of the PPSAs along the robot body (determined from the empirical component of the model, given a light flux).
+The contraction-ratio of each PPSA varies due to temperature differences caused by differences in light flux at each PPSA.

-We discretize the robot into a series of $N$ trapezoidal sections, each consisting of three springs (Figure \ref{fig:kinematicModel}).
-The center spring represents the pneumatic expansion force, and the two outer springs represent the sPAMs.
-We assume there are no forces between the trapezoidal sections, because we assume the robot is free from external contacts (i.e., on frictionless surface).
-We assume the torsion forces at the interfaces are minimal since the robot is locally buckled.
+To form this static pose model, we first discretize the vine robot body into $N$ trapezoidal sections, each consisting of three springs (representative element shown in Fig. \ref{fig:kinematicModel}).
+The center spring represents the pneumatic axial expansion force, and the two outer springs represent the PPSAs.
+We assume there are no forces between the trapezoidal sections (i.e., all forces are internal to each section), because we assume the robot is free from external contacts (i.e., horizontal on a frictionless surface).